-Having lead pipes might make you consider, “How much does it cost to put in a new water line?”
-It is important to keep in mind that replacing your dangerous lead pipes (with safer options like copper or PVC) can significantly add to the overall value of your house as well as keep you safe from potential lead-induced health issues.
+It is important to keep in mind that replacing your existing lead pipes (with safer options like copper pipe or PVC) can significantly add to the overall value of your house, as well as keep you safe from potential lead-induced health issues.

 Need Replacement Service Due to an Old Pipe, Leak, or Pipe Bursting?
 We Can Help.

 Regardless of what is behind your water line issue, we are here to both troubleshoot and help.
 Give us a call for plumbing service in the Arlington area, or anywhere in DFW.